michaeljgrant/test_heroku/README.md

 Create a messageboard where people can post about bread; such as bakeries, recipes and tips and tricks for creating the perfect bread.

-This idea is a parody of reddit called breaddit - and will have common messageboard functionality - post, delete, like, dislike and comment.
+This idea is a parody of reddit called breaddit - and will have common messageboard functionality - post, delete, like, dislike and comment and photos.

 The website will require users to create an account and login to access the functionality.

 ## Website Link
 [GA Project App](https://ga-first-heroku-project.herokuapp.com/)

+## Utilizing this repo locally

+The dependencies for this project are:
+- Flask
+- BCrypt
+- PsycopG2
+- Cloudinary
+- Venv

+After cloning this repository - use the command:
+Create a local virtual environment using:

+`python -m venv venv`

+`source venv/bin/activate`

+`pip install -r requirements.txt`

 ## Templates